danieldunderfelt/react-response/README.md

     Middleware,
     Static,
     Favicon,
-    createReactRouterResponse // Requires React-router to be installed in your project.
 } = ReactResponse

 /* Note that you need to install 'serve-favicon' and other middleware if you want to use them. */